kevlu8/int0x80.ca/blogs/chess-engines/9-rfp-nmp.md

 if (!in_check && !is_pawn_endgame) {
 	board.make_null_move();
-	Value null_score = -negamax(board, depth - 4, -beta, -beta + 1); // Note that we do a zero-window search because we only want to prove that the score is above beta board.undo_null_move();
+	Value null_score = -negamax(board, depth - 4, -beta, -beta + 1); // Note that we do a zero-window search because we only want to prove that the score is above beta
+	// Feel free to adjust the reduction value BTW, commonly used values include 3 and 4. board.undo_null_move();
 	if (null_score >= beta) {
 		return null_score; // Prune the branch